“If they send me a dime or a nickel, I put it in my wallet.”

 The question is, what will we do about it?
 What does it teach us?

-To move out of the pile of requests that flood mailboxes, lead with the results of what’s possible.
+To move out of the pile of requests that flood mailboxes, lead with the results of your request for funding.

 Results obliterate cynicism.

 Pick up your appeal letter draft?
-How do you open?
+How do you open it?
 Do you share what’s possible?
 Do you create wonder, respect, and admiration for your work?
+Or, do your letter and the material around it shout, send us money.
 Without sharing your vision, someone might just shred your work for chickens.

 For more about annual appeals and yearend fundraising: